In 20 minutes with a few store-bought items, this easy veg gnocchi recipe delivers deep, rich Indian flavors with a creamy tomato-based sauce.

 - 1 medium onion, chopped

 - 1 3/4 cup tomato sauce – 15 oz. (bottled or homemade)

-- 1/2 tsp cayenne pepper (or more if you like very spicy)
+- 1/2 teaspoon cayenne pepper (or more if you like very spicy)

-- 1 tbsp Tandoori Masala (or curry powder)
+- 1 tablespoon Tandoori Masala (or curry powder)

-- BOIL GNOCCHI: as per package instructions (e.g. put in lightly salted boiling water and boil for 2-3 minutes until they float to top).
+- BOIL GNOCCHI: as per package instructions (e.g. in a boiling in large pot of salted water for 2-3 minutes until the gnocchi floats to top).
 Drain and set aside.

-- MAKE SAUCE: While Gnocchi are boiling, melt butter in skillet on Medium.
+- MAKE SAUCE: While Gnocchi are cooking in boiling water, melt butter in a large skillet on medium heat.
 Add onions and garlic and cook 4-5 minutes until onions are soft.
 Stir in seasonings for sauce.
 Add tomato sauce and cream and cook on medium for 5 minutes to develop flavors.
-Stir in spinach until it wilts (30-40 seconds).
+Stir in spinach until it wilts, 30 seconds.